The Multi-Lateral Trust Fund

 The Capacity Building Programme to promote South-South Cooperation

-The Programme was established in order to assist the Rome based representatives of the developing countries (G77 & China members) during meetings and consultations.
-Stemming from the realisation that a considerable amount of G77 & China members were not fully equipped to meaningfully participate in meetings and consultations either due to lack of adequate information or to lack of human resources, this programme would ensure that the members had full access to relevant information and also had human resources at hand (the G77 consultants) to assist them.
+The Programme was established in order to assist the Rome based representatives of the developing countries (G77 members) during meetings and consultations.
+Stemming from the realisation that a considerable amount of G77 members were not fully equipped to meaningfully participate in meetings and consultations either due to lack of adequate information or to lack of human resources, this programme is meant to ensure that the members have full access to relevant information and also human resources at hand (the G77 consultants) to assist them.
 The overall purpose of this Programme is to promote South-South cooperation.

 To date, the trust fund is replenished as follows: 50 000 USD from OPEC Fund for International Development (OFID) and 10 000 USD from the Republic of Italy.